nash226/quorum/README.md

   `needs_review`
 - print a human-readable report
 - write a JSON report for workflow automation
+- write a Markdown reviewer report for approvals and handoff
 - fail a CI job when selected risky verdicts appear

 ## Example